March-mitsuki/selien/readme.md

     tabsize: 2 # The default tabsize for typescript is 2.
 ```

-- selien will automatically interpret the paths specified in the folder and maintain their structure.
+- selien will automatically interpret the paths specified in the folder and keep their structure.
   - For example, when generating TypeScript code with selien, all the types defined in `<selien-root>/rest/api.yaml`will be generated into `<ts-output>/rest/api.ts`.

 Now, let's finally look at the syntax.
 We'll start with a simple example.